Stanisław Lem: Writing

-Franz Rottensteiner, Lem's former agent abroad, had this to say about Lem's reception on international markets:
+In 1999, Franz Rottensteiner, Lem's former agent abroad, had this to say about Lem's reception on international markets:

+Lem's works were widely translated abroad, appearing in over 40 languages and have sold over 45 million copies.
+As of 2020, about 1.5 million copies were sold in Poland after his death, with the annual numbers of 100,000 matching the new bestsellers.

 Influence

-Will Wright's popular city-planning game SimCity was partly inspired by Lem's short story The Seventh Sally.
+Will Wright's popular city-planning game SimCity was partly inspired by Lem's short story "The Seventh Sally" in The Cyberiad.